ernilambar/buntu/readme.txt

 == Description ==
 Buntu is a clean, responsive and minimal theme for your awesome WordPress website.
 This theme is derived from Stargazer.

+== License ==
+Buntu WordPress Theme, Copyright 2016 Nilambar Sharma Buntu WordPress Theme is distributed under the terms of the GNU GPL.
+Buntu WordPress Theme is derived from Stargazer WordPress Theme, Copyright 2016 Justin Tadlock Stargazer WordPress Theme is distributed under the terms of the GNU GPL

 == Credits ==
 * GPLv2 or later - This theme is derived from Stargazer theme. http://themehybrid.com/themes/stargazer